-- (10) When appointing consultants, the point's allocation for price may be replaced with a combination of points for functionality and price, which should be clearly stipulated in the TOR. - (11) A maximum number of 20 or 10 points (depending on contract value) may be awarded for specified goals.
+- (10) When appointing consultants, the point's allocation for price may be replaced with a combination of points for functionality and price, which should be clearly stipulated in the TOR. - (11) A maximum number of 20 or 10 points (depending on contract value) may be awarded in terms of the Preferential Procurement policy of the municipality.
 The preference must be stipulated in the specification/TOR to be used. - (12) Preference calculations or decisions, made during evaluations, shall be clear and properly documented. - (13) Critical factors (criteria) are the essential characteristics that an applicant should provide or demonstrate.
-If a Bid does not satisfy any of the critical factors (criteria), then it can immediately be rejected. - 57.
-Commencement
+If a Bid does not satisfy any of the critical factors (criteria), then it can immediately be rejected.

+57. Commencement

-This policy takes effect on the date on which it is adopted by Council
+This policy takes effect on the date on which it is adopted by Council.